NIGK21037U Biorefinery – From Plants to Bioenergy, Biochemicals, Biomaterials, and High Value Products

 Knowledge sharing.
 The students of this course often have diverse study background, e.g. biotech. students, agronomists, and students from Copenhagen Business School stimulating cross-disciplinary knowledge sharing and discussions.

-See Absalon for course literature.
+No general textbook will be used.
+Instead see Absalon for course literature.
 Scientific articles, book chapters, laboratory notes and monographs.

 A basic knowledge of agriculture, forestry, breeding, chemistry, and/or biotechnology are required, preferable with a BSc within one of these topics.

 If you are registered with examination attempts in LPLK10360U From Plants to Bioenergy without having passed the course, you have to use your last examination attempts to pass the exam in NIGK21037U - Biorefinery – From Plants to Bioenergy, Biochemicals, Biomaterials, and High Value Products.
 You have a total of three examination attempts.

 Feedback on written exercises will be in writing and oral

 Poster preparation and presentation: oral feedback and peer feedback

 - Written assignmentWritten examination, 4 hours under invigilation

 - The written assignment consists of a poster hand-in and